sgrif/diesel.rs-website/src/guides/getting-started.md

 ```
 :::

-If you are unsure how to configure these dependencies checkout [diesel CI](https://github.com/diesel-rs/diesel/blob/master/.github/workflows/ci.yml#L63-L222) configuration for a working setup for different operating systems.
+If you are unsure how to configure these dependencies checkout the [diesel CI](https://github.com/diesel-rs/diesel/blob/master/.github/workflows/ci.yml#L63-L222) configuration for a working setup for different operating systems.

-Diesel-cli also offers features to build and statically link these libraries during `cargo install`.
+The Diesel CLI also offers features to build and statically link these libraries during `cargo install`.
 Use the `postgres-bundled`, `mysql-bundled` and `sqlite-bundled` feature flags for this.
 You need to provide the build dependencies for these libraries in that case.
-This involves a C compiler for all of them and for mysql cmake + a C++ compiler.
+This involves a C compiler for all of them and for MySQL cmake + a C++ compiler.
 In turn it might simplify your setup process.

-There are no `*-bundled` features for diesel itself.
+There are no `*-bundled` features for Diesel itself.
 If you want to utilise static linking there as well you need to add a dependency on the relevant sys crate (`pq-sys` for PostgreSQL, `mysqlclient-sys` for MySQL and `libsqlite3-sys` for SQLite) and enable the `bundled` feature for this crate.
 See the uncommented lines in the example `Cargo.toml` files above for the corresponding setup.
 :::
 </aside>